chiu/accounting-ml-project/README.md

   `old_version_rf_and_logistic.ipynb` old version of random forest and logistic regression with results printed.

+* experimental: sandbox for code

+* obsolete:

-* nullcount: file containing the number of null observations for each feature attribute
+    nullcount: file containing the number of null observations for each feature attribute

 * poster: materials for poster
-* preprocessing: code for preprocessing
 * report: materials for report
 * slides: materials for slides which were made for the video.